 Drive over the railway bridge through the lovely streets and head over to the Wentworth Falls Lake, a beautiful place to stop for a picnic or just to relax.
 It does get busy here with families when the weather warms up.

 From the Wentworth Falls Village, I would recommend visiting The Falls Gallery located on Falls Road.
 Just head right from Station Street onto the Great Western Highway and then the next left onto Falls Road.

 After you have spent some time at the Falls Gallery, head down to the end of the road and take in the glorious views.
 Highly recommended.

 Located in Wentworth Falls this café gets a mention not only for its excellent food but that EVERYTHING is Gluten Free.
 Yes, you heard correctly everything in this café is gluten-free.
 So it is becoming a regular stop for those with gluten sensitivities and coeliacs.

 Being Gluten Free I miss certain things and pies are one of them.
 Not that I would eat them often, but sometimes they are a nice treat.
 So when we are here we usually buy a few to have for dinner that night after a day out in the mountains.
 And they are delicious and like the traditional ones (well almost).

-It is a little tucked away from the main street, but if you eat gluten-free then this place is worth looking for.
-It is just one street over from the main street, in Plantation Street (see what they did with their name?)
+Tucked away from the main street the cafe is worth visiting, especially if you are gluten-free.
+It is just one street over from the main road, in Plantation Street (see what they did with their name?)

 Wentworth Falls Lookout